-Look at the list and consider how many of these might apply to you.
-Most of us might be able to cope with one of these factors for a short amount of time but combine excess stress with a diet that doesn’t have sufficient nutrients for your needs, less than optimal digestion and detoxification and perhaps an underlying illness and no wonder you’re tired.
+Look at the list and consider how many of these apply to you.
+Most of us could cope with one of these factors for a short amount of time.
+However, if you combine excess stress with a diet that doesn’t have sufficient nutrients, less than optimal digestion and perhaps an underlying infection, it’s no wonder you’re tired.

 The majority of our energy is generated in the part of our cells called the mitochondria.
-How many mitochondria we have will influence our energy levels.
+How many mitochondria we have impacts our energy levels.
 These little “batteries” proliferate according to the demands placed on them.
 For example, moderate exercise stimulates them to increase in numbers.
-So too, does avoiding excess calories.
-Particularly, eating too many calorie-dense, nutrient-poor foods can cause our mitochondria to become sluggish and slows the rate of proliferation.
+Conversely, eating too many calorie-dense, nutrient-poor foods can cause our mitochondria to become sluggish and slows the rate of proliferation.

-There are a multitude of nutrients required for efficient mitochondrial function but some of the key ones include carnitine, B vitamins, iron and magnesium.
+There is a multitude of nutrients required for efficient mitochondrial function.
+Some of the key ones include carnitine, B vitamins, iron and magnesium.
 Eating a diet rich in these nutrients is therefore critically important to energy production.

-Good sources of magnesium include nuts and seeds, legumes, wholegrains, green vegetables and seafood.
+Good sources of magnesium include nuts and seeds, legumes, whole grains, green vegetables and seafood.
 Carnitine is made by our bodies from the amino acids lysine and methionine so a diet with sufficient lean animal protein is important and will also provide you with readily absorbed iron as well.
 (Vegetarians and vegans may struggle to get sufficient lysine and methionine from their diet but will get some from legumes, nuts and seeds).

-Working out what is going on for you is a complex process and you would be wise to seek the advice of your trusted naturopath to help unravel the issues, get to the underlying cause of your fatigue and develop a tailored plan to get you back to your desired energy levels.
+Discovering what is going on for you is a complex process and you would be wise to seek the support of your naturopath to help unravel the issues, get to the underlying cause of your fatigue and develop a tailored plan to get you back to your desired energy levels.
 Looking at your symptoms and analysing your blood tests is vital.
-A lot can be gleaned from standard blood tests but occasionally further functional testing may be warranted.
+Much can be gleaned from standard blood tests but further functional testing may be warranted sometimes.

-Much can be achieved with changes to diet and lifestyle but often supplementation with additional amounts of key nutrients is necessary.
-Herbal tonics in tablet or liquid form are also an extremely effective part of my arsenal in helping the body to get back to its desired state of balance.
+Changes to diet and lifestyle are important but often supplementation with additional amounts of key nutrients is necessary.
+Herbal tonics in tablet or liquid form are also an extremely effective part of my arsenal in helping you recover your energy.